This

 One of the older performers

-of kanjira still playing at 78 years old.
+of kanjira who was still playing at 79 years

 |